 This could be difficult since deed restrictions do not have to be spelled out in each new deed.
 A restriction could be in a deed ten owners back and still be in effect.
 Most attorneys do complete searches before granting title insurance.
 These restrictions will be reported.
 You can retain their professional services for your questions.
 Our staff will help assist you the procedure to look at prior deeds, but we cannot do searches.

-What happens if the recording fee is not the correct amount?If the check for recording is short, the recording is rejected until additional funds are provided.
-In the event that the recording check is in excess of monies up to $25.00, it still can be recorded with the additional funds deposited into the Clerks Office account.
-Any checks more than $25.00 in excess can be refunded with the understanding that it will take about 30 days to process.
+What happens if the recording fee is not the correct amount?If the check for recording is short of the recording fee, the recording is rejected until additional funds are provided.
+If the check for recording is in excess of the recording fee up to $25.00, the recording will be made, but no refund will be issued.
+If the check for recording is in excess of the recording fee over $25.00, the recording is rejected.

 The Prince William Circuit Court Clerk’s Office follows the Library of Virginia’s Standards for Recorded Instruments and Standards for Plats, 17VAC15-61-30 and 17VAC15-61-20.
 The Circuit Court Clerk's Office policy states that it will not knowingly record any document containing a social security number in accordance with the provisions of Virginia Code § 17.1-227.

 Please notify the Circuit Court Clerk's Office by email if you find that any of the links on this page do not work.